Moondragon: Critical response

-George Chrysostomou of Den of Geek called Moondragon one of Marvel's "fan favorites," writing, "Heather Douglas is a fascinating figure and it’s an absolute crime that she is yet to be introduced to the MCU."
+George Chrysostomou of Den of Geek called Moondragon one of Marvel's "fan favorites," writing, "Heather Douglas is a fascinating figure and it's an absolute crime that she is yet to be introduced to the MCU."
 Deirdre Kaye of Scary Mommy called Moondragon a "role model" and a "truly heroic" female character.
 Jasmine Shanelle of The Mary Sue said they hoped to see Moondragon joining the Marvel Cinematic Universe.
 Mey Rude of Autostraddle stated Moondragon would be a "perfect addition" to the Guardians of the Galaxy film series.
 American actor Dave Bautista expressed interest in seeing Moondragon being portrayed in the MCU.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Heather Douglas from Earth-295 appears in "Age of Apocalypse".
+An alternate universe version of Heather Douglas from Earth-295 appears in "Age of Apocalypse".
 This version never accessed her full psionic potential and became a member of Quentin Quire's Overmind, a group of telepaths tasked with creating a "psychic pyramid scheme" and increasing Quire's skills, before being killed by the Shadow King.

 Ultimate Marvel

-An alternate universe variant of Heather Douglas from Earth-1610 appears in Ultimate Extinction.
+An alternate universe version of Heather Douglas from Earth-1610 appears in Ultimate Extinction.
 This version, also known as "Heather Moon", is a contract killer who sports a dragon tattoo and was primarily active twenty years prior.
 Before she died, Douglas was hired by the Enclave, who created an army of clones from her DNA to help them stop Gah Lak Tus.

 Marvel Zombies

-A zombified alternate universe variant of Moondragon from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Moondragon from Earth-2149 appears in Marvel Zombies.

 Marvel Adventures: Fantastic Four

-An alternate universe variant of Moondragon from Earth-20051 appears in Marvel Adventures: Fantastic Four #43.
+An alternate universe version of Moondragon from Earth-20051 appears in Marvel Adventures: Fantastic Four #43.
 This version works for a carnival, where she runs a "Hall of Magic Mirrors".